 What is Recycled Water?

 When we think of things that can be recycled, we often think of aluminum cans, glass containers, and newspaper, but water can also be recycled.
 Recycled water is treated wastewater that has been purified through multiple treatment processes to a level that meets the quality and safety standards set by the California Department of Public Health.
 After meeting these standards recycled water is safe for a variety of beneficial uses such as agricultural and landscape irrigation, commercial car washes and even recharging groundwater basins.
-In the United States, there have been no documented cases of human health problems due to contact with recycled water that has been adequately treated to the required safety standards.

 - Preserves groundwater, our drinking water, for human consumption.

 - Decreases the amount of wastewater discharge that may damage and pollute the ecosystems of the body of water where it is discharged.

 - Repurposes water for useful purposes such as agricultural and landscape irrigation, industrial processes and replenishing groundwater sources.

 - Reestablish or create new wetlands, which create multiple benefits for local ecosystems and groundwater resources.

 Recycled Water Use in Scotts Valley